liballeg/allegro5/README_android.txt

 =======

 This port should support Android 1.6 (Donut) and above.
-XXX in truth only Android 2.3 and above currently?
+Confirmed working on Android 2.1 and 2.2 devices at least.

 Dependencies
 ============